WD Blue SN550 SSD Performance Reportedly Cut In Half When SLC Runs Out

 |894.1

 Although Expreview didn't provide the numbers for the previous revision, the outlet claimed a 50% performance hit.
-This means that the original WD Blue SN550 should offer write performance around the 780 MBps mark when the SLC cache is full.
-The new revision, on the other hand, provides a write performance that just barely beats the inferior WD Green SN350.
+In our own tests, the original WD Blue SN550 hits 610 MBps in a 100GB copy test.
+The new revision, on the other hand, provides a write performance that just barely beats the inferior WD Green SN350 when both drives have their SLC caches occupied.

+The NAND flash downgrade may not affect the average consumer since it's unlikely that the user will constantly fill the 12GB SLC cache.
+However, you'll certainly notice the lower performance if you move huge files a lot, such as 4K video files or big compressive archives.
+In any event, it doesn't excuse Western Digital for degrading the NAND.